Master Responsible AI Practices: A 4-Part Intensive for Tech & Society Leaders

 Practical diagnostics, tools, and templates you can use immediately

-A 50+ page Playbook with all exercises
+A 50+ page Playbook with exercises & tools

 A replicable process for translating Responsible AI principles into everyday practice